NirmalyaLenka/RF-Interceptor---2.4GHz-Packet-Sniffer/README.md

 This project turns an ESP32 microcontroller and two NRF24L01 radio modules into a portable 2.4GHz RF packet sniffer and interceptor.
 One module listens and captures packets across all 125 radio channels, and the second module can replay or re-transmit those captured packets.
 All captured data is streamed to your computer over USB serial or to a phone over Bluetooth.

 This is a learning project.
-It is meant to help you understand how wireless communication works at the packet level.
+It is meant to help you understand how wireless communication works at the packet level.( illegal use can warm your butt)

 ---